signalshore/signalshore.github.io/content/2019-08-11-Programming-Languages-Part-B.md

     (define (my-if a b c)
         (if a b c))

-Let's use this 'my-if' as we would use a normal if caluse
+Let's use this 'my-if' as we would use a normal if clause

     #!Racket
     (my-if (= 2 3) 2 3)